Kshemaka1/Jayden-s-475-Crew/README.md

 2. **Bar Plot of Significant Pathways**:
    - Filter the results to focus on significantly altered pathways.
    - Visualize these pathways using a bar plot that highlights differences in log2 fold changes and significance levels.

+## P012 Enzymatic Pathway Analysis Workflow Using DESeq2 and PICRUSt2

+### Initial Setup and Data Loading
+1. **Load Required Libraries**: Import necessary R libraries including `readr`, `tidyverse`, `DESeq2`, and `ggpicrust2` for data handling, analysis, and visualization.
+2. **Metadata Importation**:
+   - Load metadata from "anemia_metadata.txt".
+   - Filter metadata to retain only participants identified as anemic and then further to those classified as "Infected".

+### Data Import and Preparation
+1. **Load Enzyme Abundance Data**:
+   - Import enzyme abundance data from "ec_metagenome.tsv", ensuring it is properly formatted and trimmed of whitespace.
+2. **Data Cleaning and Filtering**:
+   - Filter metadata to exclude any entries with missing values for the column of interest (e.g., adjusted ferritin status).
+   - Match and retain abundance data for samples present in the filtered metadata.
+   - Ensure the abundance data is appropriately filtered and cleaned for subsequent analysis, including removing any samples with no data.

+### Differential Abundance Analysis (DAA)
+1. **Setup for DESeq2 Analysis**:
+   - Relevel the `adj_ferritin_status` in metadata to set a specific group (e.g., 'deficient') as the reference for comparisons.
+   - Prepare the abundance data by setting pathways as rownames and ensuring all entries are properly formatted for DESeq2.
+2. **Perform DAA**:
+   - Execute differential abundance analysis using DESeq2, focusing on pathways.
+   - Annotate pathways with descriptive labels instead of cryptic identifiers for clarity.
+3. **Results Filtering**:
+   - Filter the analysis results to identify features with significant p-values and notable log2 fold changes for detailed investigation.

+### Visualization and Further Analysis
+1. **Data Preparation for Visualization**:
+   - Adjust the abundance data and results to label pathways by their descriptions for more intuitive understanding.
+   - Prepare data subsets focusing on significant and biologically relevant changes.
+2. **Generate Visualizations**:
+   - Create a heatmap to display patterns of enzyme pathway activity across different groups.
+   - Perform PCA to explore the variance and clustering of samples based on pathway activity.
+   - Develop a bar plot to visually represent the log2 fold changes of significant pathways, enhancing understanding of the impact of conditions on enzyme levels.

+### Integrating Custom DESeq2 Function
+1. **Custom Function Usage**:
+   - Load and apply a custom DESeq2 function designed for tailored analysis, ensuring it uses the updated and relevant metadata.
+   - Run the function to obtain refined results based on specific analytic criteria, such as significance thresholds and fold change magnitudes.
+2. **Results Refinement and Plotting**:
+   - Filter results to focus on the most significant and impactful pathways.
+   - Order results by log2 fold change and plot them to highlight the most influential enzyme pathways under study conditions.

+### Conclusion
+This workflow provides a comprehensive approach to analyzing enzyme pathway activity in an anemia study using advanced bioinformatics tools like DESeq2 and PICRUSt2.
+It includes detailed steps from data preparation to in-depth analysis and visualization, aimed at uncovering significant biological insights related to adjusted ferritin status in anemic patients.